kubeflow/website/content/en/docs/azure/machinelearningcomponent.md

 ## Azure ML Register Model component

-Model registration allows you to store and version your models in the Azure Machine Learning, in your workspace.
+Model registration allows you to store and version your models in Azure Machine Learning in your workspace.
 The model registry makes it easy to organize and keep track of your trained models.
-After you register the model, you can then download or deploy it and receive all the files that you registered.
+After you register the model, you can then download or deploy it and receive all the registered files.

 To learn more about the Azure ML Register Model pipeline component, refer to the [official repository](https://github.com/kubeflow/pipelines/tree/master/components/azure/azureml/aml-register-model).